 Tell me about a regular afternoon in your home.

-Do you sometimes feel tension between the various theories and the reality in the field?
+Do you sometimes feel tension between the various theories you learned in your training and the reality in the field?
 How do you negotiate these theories?

 Do you ever have negative or ambivalent feelings about your own children?